ucldc/ucldc-docs/docs/dams/metadata-model.md

                 No
             </td>
             <td class="confluenceTd">
                 URL reference to associated collections.
-The contents of the Collection field are <em>crucial</em> to how an object will appear in Calisphere.
-You will be able to define collections in the Collection Registry, which will assign each collection a unique URL.
-Populating an object's Collection field with this URL is how an object will be linked to a collection and displayed appropriately in Calisphere.
+This unique URL is assigned via the Collection Registry.
 In subsequent releases, this field will be integrated with the Collection Registry.
 For now, if you are adding new objects to the DAMS, please consult with us and we can work with you to populate this field.
             </td>
             <td class="confluenceTd">
                 https://registry.cdlib.org/api/v1/collection/10/<br/>